firework4lj/DCSWCapstone/readme.txt

 1.)
 Open in Arduino IDE
 2.)
 Click verify, and then upload and run on an Arduino device.
 The console will display the input.
 HARDWARE REQUIRED.
 For the monitoring code (DCSWMonitoringApp):
 1.)
-Open the .sln file in Visual Studio
+Open the .sln file located in the DCSWMonitorApp folder in Visual Studio 2.)
-2.)
 Click "Start"
 3.)
-Assuming the dependencies loaded correctly (I am unable to test without them as I have them on both computers I use) the monitoring app should open.
-If no hardware is connected, it will throw errors, and then display NULL for all the data points.
+The monitoring app should open.
+If no hardware is connected, it will throw errors, simply click okay on or close these.
+It should then display NULL for all the data points.